fieldtrip/website/workshop/nigeria2025/preprocessing.md

     disp(hdr)

-The events are a structure array, i.e., a list of structures.
+The events are a structure-array, i.e., a list of structures.
 Each event correspond to "something" that happened during the recording, such as a trigger or marker.

     for i=1:10
       disp('----------------------')